oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. method:: Connection.startup(force=False, restrict=False, pfile=None)

     Starts up the database.
-This is equivalent to the SQL\*Plus command "startup nomount".
-The connection must be connected as :data:`~oracledb.SYSDBA` or :data:`~oracledb.SYSOPER` with the :data:`~oracledb.PRELIM_AUTH` option
+This is equivalent to the SQL\*Plus command ``startup nomount``.
+The connection must be connected as :data:`~oracledb.SYSDBA` or :data:`~oracledb.SYSOPER` with the
-    specified for this to work.
+    :data:`~oracledb.PRELIM_AUTH` option specified for this to work.

     The ``pfile`` parameter, if specified, is expected to be a string identifying the location of the parameter file (PFILE) which will be used instead of the stored parameter file (SPFILE).

     An example is shown below: